 First, There Was Geauga Lake

-Located in Aurora, Ohio (near Cleveland), Geauga Lake entertained generations of folks in the Midwest.
+Located in Aurora, Ohio, Geauga Lake entertained generations of folks in the Midwest.
 It dated back to 1889.
 Like many turn-of-the-century lakeside parks and trolley parks, Geauga Lake added roller coasters and other amusements in the early 1900s and thrived for many years.
 One of its earliest attractions was the Big Dipper wooden coaster.

 A company called Premier Parks acquired the classic, independently owned amusement park in 1995.
 In 1998, Premier Parks purchased Six Flags and adopted the Six Flags name for its company.
 It changed Geauga Lake's name to Six Flags Ohio in 1999.